Canon de 75 modèle 1897: Hydro-pneumatic recoil mechanism

 The gun's barrel slid back on rollers, including a set at the muzzle, when the shot was fired.
 The barrel was attached near the breech to a piston rod extending into an oil-filled cylinder placed just underneath the gun.
 When the barrel recoiled, the piston was pulled back by the barrel's recoil and thus pushed the oil through a small orifice and into a second cylinder placed underneath.
 That second cylinder contained a freely floating piston which separated the surging oil from a confined volume of compressed air.
-During the barrel's recoil the floating piston was forced forward by the oil, compressing the air even further.
+During the barrel's recoil, the floating piston was forced forward by the oil, compressing the air even further.
 This action absorbed the recoil progressively as the internal air pressure rose and, at the end of recoil, generated a strong but decreasing back pressure that returned the gun forward to its original position.
 The smoothness of this system had no equal in 1897, and for at least another ten years.
 Each recoil cycle on the French 75, including the return forward, lasted about two seconds, permitting a maximum theoretical firing rate of about 30 rounds per minute.

+The hydro-pneumatic system was treated as a state secret, and when the United States adopted the gun in 1917, the French military mission was reluctant to disclose the inner workings of the recoil system, leading one American officer to remark that "the French would sooner lose the war than lose the secret of the 75".

 Ammunition

-At the beginning in 1914, the French 75 fired two main types of shells, both with high muzzle velocities (535 m/s for the shrapnel shell) and a maximum range of 8,500 meters.
+At the beginning in 1914, the French 75 fired two main types of shells, both with high muzzle velocities (535 m/s for the shrapnel shell) and a maximum range of 8,500 metres.
 Their relatively flat trajectories extended all the way to the designated targets.
 French 75 shells, at least initially in 1914, were essentially anti-personnel.
 They had been designed for the specific purpose of inflicting maximum casualties on enemy troops stationing or advancing in the open.